 Brenda's Question: I was awarded child support although we co-parent the children equally.
 Who is responsible for paying for school field trips, after school activities, sports etc.?
 My divorce decree does not specify and he feels the child support should cover it all.
 Not sure I agree since I am the one that usually signs them up.
 Medical we split so why wouldn't this be the same?

-Brette's Answer: Unless your decree specifically lays out other expenses he is to be responsible or partially responsible for, they are your responsibility.
+Brette's Answer: Unless your decree specifically lays out other expenses he is to be responsible or partially responsible for, they are your responsibility (find out more about how extraordinary expenses beyond child support are split).